 Adjacent to the village is the highly acclaimed Museum of Steam, for which we can vouch from personal experience.
 We visited with a Steam enthusiast and three small children; everyone really enjoyed it.

-In order to claim this virtual cache, find the beautiful original Steam Engine “Ditcheat Manor", answer this question and mail the answer to me:
+In order to claim this virtual cache, find the beautiful original Steam Engine “Ditcheat Manor", answer this question and message the answer to me:

 To the left of the front of the engine, there is a small red plaque on the wall (this sign is partially obscured by another sign so look carefully).
 What is the first line of the red plaque?